intel/neural-compressor/docs/source/pruning_details.md

-Growth rules for the sparsity of iterative pruning, "exp", "linear", "cos" and "cube" are available，We use exp by default。
+Growth rules for the sparsity of iterative pruning, "exp", "linear", "cos" and "cube" are available，We use exp by default.